 - Visit State Parks: Deception Pass State Park also has impressive views of the area!

 - Visit a Winery or Distillery: There are a number of Wineries and Distilleries on Whidbey Island.
-Whidbey Island Distillery and Whidbey Island Vineyard & Winery being a favorite.
+Whidbey Island Distillery and Whidbey Island Vineyard & Winery are a favorite.